ksun4176/GuildBuild_Discord/api/README.md

   - GET: Retrieve all games
 - /games/{gameId}
   - GET: Retrieve one game
-- /games/{gameId}/guilds
-  - Links up to the /guilds route with some gameId checking /servers
+/servers
 - Data structure:
   - name: name of server